MatteoJoliveau/stories/content/skyfarer/combat.md

 Additionally, any player not engaged in any roll can attempt to perform an [Action](#actions).
 Only one action can be performed per turn, per player.

+### Changing stations

+Players can choose to hop in or out of a station as a free action at the beginning of each turn, for example to perform a special action that requires another station.

+> **Example**
+> At the beginning of the turn, the gunner leaves the main cannon and rushes to the **Communications Room**.
+> It then proceeds to bark mean swears and colourful insults to the enemy Dreadnought, attempting to *intimidate* it.
+>
-### Initiative
+## Initiative

 At the beginning of the fight everyone rolls for initiative to determine the turn order.
-Rolling is done with a `d10` and adding the {{ hearts() }} modifier.
+This is done by rolling a `d10` and adding the {{ hearts() }} modifier.
 Traits and conditions apply as usual.
 For example, an engine with the *Fast* trait receives a `+1`, while being *Slow* on the other hand gives a `-1` modifier.
 The GM ranks every participant in the fight in order of result, from highest to lowest.
 Each participant will play in this order until the end of the fight.